 The Forest School takes place rain or shine because we believe that “there is no bad weather with a good coat”.
 In outdoor children’s education, clothing is an essential factor.
 The children must be dressed appropriately for the seasons of the year.
 During the rainy days they must be equipped with a raincoat and waterproof boots.
-For cold days, the best is the onion method, dressed in several layers and include a hat and gloves.
+For cold days, the best strategy is the “onion method”, where the child is dressed in several layers, including a hat and gloves.
 For the heat, they should be equipped with a hat that protects them from the sun.
-We have a shelter where the children keep their belongings and can take refuge if they wish and with large areas of shade and water to cool off.
+We have a shelter where the children keep their belongings and can take refuge, and the farm provides large areas of shade and water to cool off.

 Will my child be safe at Bosque Escola Avelãs?

-The children’s safety is taken very seriously at our institution.
+The children’s safety is taken very seriously at Bosque Escola Avelãs (BEA).
 Safety guidelines are followed at all times, both by the teachers and the children.
 The teachers are qualified in first aid for children.
 The children are also insured against accidents.

-After attending Bosque Escola, will the children be ready to start primary school?
+After attending BEA, will the children be ready to start primary school?

 Our type of education teaches children to trust in themselves, to be autonomous, and it respects their motivation to learn.
 This leaves the children ready for any type of primary school.